Short Sale Your Florida Home to a Cash Buyer

 How long does a short sale take in Florida?

-Bank approval takes 60 to 120 days after the loss mitigation department receives a complete package.
-Once approved, closing happens in 14 to 30 days.
-Total timeline from contract to closing is 90 to 150 days.
+Bank approval often takes weeks or months after the loss mitigation department receives a complete package.
+Once approved, closing timing depends on the approval letter, title, payoff updates, and buyer/seller readiness.
 The lender sets the pace.
-We keep the file moving by calling the negotiator, resubmitting expired documents, and responding to counter-requests within 24 hours.
+We keep the file moving by calling the negotiator, resubmitting expired documents, and responding quickly to counter-requests.

 Can the bank sue me for the remaining balance after a short sale?